-All students must have a minimum GPA of 2.0 in order to be eligible for recommendation for graduation.
+All undergraduate students must have a minimum GPA of 2.0 and all graduate students must have a minimum 3.0 GPA in order to be eligible for recommendation for graduation.
 At least 25% of all credit hours earned toward any degree must have been earned at Thomas University, and 24 of the last 30 credit hours of upper-division coursework toward a bachelor's degree must have been earned at Thomas University.